-The implementation of the concepts of this work will be done as part of Botnet Monitoring System (BMS)1, a monitoring platform for P2P botnets described by Böck et al. in [5].
+The implementation of the concepts of this work will be done as part of Botnet Monitoring System (BMS)1, a monitoring platform for P2P botnets described by Böck et al. in "Challenges of Accurately Measuring Churn in P2P Botnets".
 BMS uses a hybrid active approach of crawlers and sensors (reimplementations of the P2P protocol of a botnet, that won't perform malicious actions) to collect live data from active botnets.